devedmonton/codevid19.com/policies/rules.md

 Apps in this category might help connect people together, identify people in distress, facilitate remote working, on assist parents and educators continue classes.

-#### Scarcity & The Economy
+#### Scarcity & the Economy

 Economics is the study of scarcity, and during the pandemic it's a struggle to understand the situation and how to most effectively use limited resources to maximum effect.

-How we better understand and manage the economic impacts, and use our resources most effectively to weather the largest economic change in modern history.
+How might we better understand and manage the economic impact, and use our resources most effectively, to weather the largest economic change in modern history?

-App in this category could include helping understand and manage changes in the work force, evaluate and track the effectiveness of government interventions, or better distribute scarce resources.
+Apps in this category could include helping understand and manage changes in the work force, evaluate and track the effectiveness of government interventions, or better distribute scarce resources.

 ### Your Solution

 We believe faster, more effective and more available solutions are preferred to slower, less useful and limited ones.

-Therefore we will be judging projects on three main criteria:
+Therefore, we will be judging projects on three main criteria:

 1. **Effectiveness** - How well does this project address the problem it's attempting to solve?
 2. **Accessibility** - How easily are people are able to access this project?